Unión Obrera Democrática Filipina

 The Unión Obrera Democrática Filipina (UOD or UODF, English: Philippine Democratic Labor Union) was a national trade union center in the Philippines.
 The organization was considered as the first-ever modern trade union federation in the history of the country, composed of unions from various labor industries; earlier and prior labor groups had been more of mutual aid societies and guilds.
 The organization had thirty-three affiliated trade unions as of 1902.

 In 1903, the organization counted 150 affiliated unions, with around 20,000 members in the Manila area.
 At its peak, the Union Obrera Democratica had approximately 150,000 members in eight provinces of Luzon.
 Its members were also the very first members of the Philippine Independent Church when it was proclaimed in 1902.
+Its goals included independence from the United States.
+After two consecutive leaders, Isabelo de los Reyes and Dominador Gomez, were imprisoned by the U.S. administration and forced to abandon trade unionism, the organization disintegrated.